rweigel/phys305/amperes_law.md

 1. Find $\mathbf{B}$ using the equation for the magnetic field due to a large flat current sheet (Equation 5.58 of Griffiths 4th Edition) and superposition.
 2. Sketch $B_x(y)$ in the range $-2t\le y\le 2t$.
 3. Show that $\oint \mathbf{B}\bfcdot d\mathbf{l} = \mu_o I_{encl}$ is satisfied for the Amperian loop shown.
+4. In electrostatics, when one crossed a sheet of current, there was a change in the electric field.
+This fact was used for boundary value problems.
+In magnetostatics, when crosses a plane of current, there is a change in the magnetic field.
+Find an equation for $B_{a\parallel}-B_{b\parallel}$, where $B_{a\parallel}$ is the component of the field that is parallel to the plane just above the blue plane and $B_{b\parallel}$ is the component of the field that is parallel to the plane just below the blue plane.

 **Answer**